LASIK Surgery Options

-    Clarkson performs all LASIK procedures in both of our fully equipped, state-of-the-art LASIK Surgery Centers located in Chesterfield, MO and in Fairview Heights, IL.
+Clarkson performs all LASIK procedures in our fully equipped, state-of-the-art LASIK surgery center located in Chesterfield, MO.
 A highly regulated environment is essential to the success and accuracy of laser surgery.
-Our surgery centers are comprised of laser surgical suites built with the highest standards, dedicated specifically for examination.
+Our surgery center is comprised of laser surgical suites built with the highest standards, dedicated specifically for examination.

 WaveLight refractive technology combines the latest surgical advancements into a LASIK procedure personalized for your ideal vision.
 Only WaveLight technology allows your surgeon to create a personalized treatment plan, with treatment options that take into account your unique visual needs, for your best results.

 You and the LASIK staff will work together to develop a treatment plan that works best with your eyes, your goals, your lifestyle.
 Then, utilizing the advanced technology of both the WaveLight FS200 Laser and the WaveLight ALLEGRETTO WAVE, your doctor will perform the LASIK treatment that's right for you.

 For most patients, the WaveLight system offers a unique procedure that actually accounts for the natural shape of your eye.
 You see, earlier LASIK procedures reshaped the cornea with little regard for the way your eyes curve naturally - as a result, LASIK surgery could result in tiny errors in your vision.